 St. Basil’s is beautiful to look at and photograph.
-If you can make it to the Red Square at sunset, you’ll be rewarded by the reflection of warm light off the cathedral’s remarkable spires.
+This is especially one of the best places to visit in Moscow during sunset.
+If you can make it to the Red Square at this hour, you’ll be rewarded by the reflection of warm light reflecting off the cathedral’s remarkable spires.

 Lenin’s tomb is open to the public and is free of charge to enter, though it is only open for select hours each week.
 (Daily from 10.00-15.00, closed Mondays and Fridays)

 You should prepare to wait in a lengthy queue to enter.
 We’ve heard reports of visitors waiting for an hour or more, which is possible during the busiest tourist months, but during our October trip, we only had to wait approximately 20 minutes to enter.
 You’ll go through security, and you’ll be asked to remove hats when inside.
 No photography is allowed inside the mausoleum; neither is talking or hands in pockets.